 The Globalization Program is a credit only program.
 Auditors are not admitted to the courses.
-Professors are expected to cooperate with VIU in monitoring attendance by distributing attendance sheets during each class and returning them to the Globalization program office regularly.
+Professors are expected to cooperate with VIU in monitoring attendance by filling out the attendance sheet available on Moodle for each class.
 The attendance policy also applies to site visits and field trips related to the content of courses, including those scheduled on Fridays.